 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property may be possible in Virginia.
 Before conducting a home burial, check with the town or county clerk and local health department for the rules you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.

 In Virginia, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.

 Scattering ashes on private land.
 You are allowed to scatter ashes on your own private property.
 If you want to scatter ashes on someone else's private land, it is wise to obtain permission from the landowner.

 Scattering ashes on public land.
 You may wish to check both city and county regulations and zoning rules before scattering ashes on local public land, such as in a city park.
 However, many people simply proceed as they wish, letting their best judgment be their guide.